Best Repair Shop Software in 2026: A Complete Comparison

 Strengths: Good scheduling and dispatch features, solid mobile app, GPS tracking for field technicians.

-Best for: Shops that do significant on-site repair work or mobile service calls.
+Best for: Shops that do significant on-site repair work or mobile service calls, not bench-based repair.

 Housecall Pro

-Housecall Pro is another field service platform popular with HVAC, plumbing, and electrical contractors.
+Housecall Pro is a field service platform popular with HVAC, plumbing, and electrical contractors.
 Some repair shops adopt it for its polished interface and marketing tools.

-Strengths: Clean interface, strong online booking, built-in review generation, good customer communication.
+Strengths: Clean interface, strong online booking, built-in review generation, good customer communication for field service.

 Weaknesses: Designed for home service businesses, not repair shops.
-No repair ticket workflow, no parts tracking tied to specific jobs, and no way to manage items left at your shop for repair.
+No repair ticket workflow, no parts tracking tied to specific jobs, and no way to manage items left at your shop.
 Pricing is high for what repair shops actually use.
+Per-user fees add up quickly.

 Best for: Service businesses that go to the customer, not shops where customers drop off equipment.